China Initiative: Criticism

+Shortly after its launch, the initiative was criticized from various perspectives for racial profiling and generating fear among Chinese-descended scientists at U.S. universities.

-Under the China Initiative, the FBI opened thousands of investigations, yet setbacks prompted criticism of the program.
-In July 2021 six cases were dropped, and that September the case of Anming Hu ended with his acquittal, revealing "law enforcement errors and prosecutorial overzealousness."
+Under the China Initiative, the FBI opened thousands of investigations.
+In July 2021, six cases were dropped, and that September, the case of Anming Hu ended with his acquittal, revealing "law enforcement errors and prosecutorial overzealousness."